cpt-max/Docs/Build Requirements.md

 <br>

 <b>- Mac</b><br>
-All the unit tests are passed on Mac, so you can technically use it, but it fails to create anything higher than an OpenGL 2.1 context.
+Supported through DesktopGL, however the OpenGL version is currently limited to 2.1.
 This limits you to shader model 2 and 3.
-The new shader stages require shader model 4 and 5<br>
-The issue can probably be resolved pretty easily as described [here](https://stackoverflow.com/questions/19658745/why-is-my-opengl-version-always-2-1-on-mac-os-x), but this has not yet been investigated any further.
-Also this won't make compute shaders work, as MacOS only supports OpenGL 4.1, while compute was added with 4.3.
+The main reason for using this fork is to get shader model 4 and 5 support, rendering the Mac version almost useless in it's current state.<br>
+A higher OpenGL version (4.1) can easily be created by switching from the legacy to a core OpenGL context, but this causes follow-up problems that still need to be resolved.
 <br>

 <b>- Android and iOS</b><br>